 See our Configuration File docs for more details.

 It is also important to note that the default version of Sphinx is

 Read the Docs will host multiple versions of your code.
-You can read more about how to use this well on our Versions page.
+You can read more about how to use this well on our Versioned Documentation page.

 If you have any more trouble, don’t hesitate to reach out to us.
 The Site Support page has more information on getting in touch.